Link to our HOME page

 The early days were marked by a lust for profits above the well being of the workers.
 Of the 2400 indentured (mostly) Chinese labourers on the island, 600 had died of disease by 1904.

-The island was basically run by the phosphate company which – when Australia (and New Zealand) took control in 1958 – had a mandate to supply the two countries with super phosphate at the lowest possible price.
+The island was basically run by the phosphate company which, when Australia and New Zealand took control in 1958, had a mandate to supply the two countries with super phosphate at the lowest possible price.
 This meant that most workers were Asian and were paid a pittance compared to the handful of Europeans who worked on the island.

 This system was to continue virtually unchallenged until the 1970s when Australia was made uncomfortably aware of the discrepancy of wages and conditions between the Asian workers and the Europeans.

 Today Christmas Island is becoming more and more important as a tourist destination with a resort and casino being established in 1993.
+Unfortunately the development was short lived and closed in 1998.
+The resort re-opened in 2011 but the casino remais closed.